eldapotter/eldapotter/README.md

 - 👋 Hi, I’m @eldapotter
-- 👀 I’m interested in coding
+- 👀 I’m interested in creating apps
-- 🌱 I’m currently learning to code in the JavaScript programming language
+- 🌱 I’m currently learning how to create web apps with Wix (Velo by Wix) and mobile apps with Swift (iOS)
-- 💞️ I’m looking to collaborate with others in the coding and documentation of web applications
+- 💞️ I’m looking to collaborate with others in the coding and documentation of apps
-- 📫 How to reach me on [www.linkedin.com](https://www.linkedin.com/in/eldapotter/)
+- 📫 How to reach me [eldapotterii@gmail.com](mailto:eldapotterii@gmail.com)

 <!---
 eldapotter/eldapotter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.